EU parliamentary election tops Europe concerns for CEOs in Davos

 "I'm extremely concerned at the result of the European election.
 We need to be extremely careful because if we are not creating a more inclusive environment, people are going to ask what is the purpose of Europe."

-Euro zone unemployment remained stuck at a record high in November, the latest month for which official data is available, with 12.1 percent of the bloc's labor force out of work for the eighth month in a row.
+Euro zone unemployment remained stuck at a record high in November, the latest month for which official data is available, with 12.1 percent of the bloc's labour force out of work for the eighth month in a row.

 In Greece, the jobless rate is running at 28 percent.
 In Spain it is at 26 percent.